 The founding of United Hebrew antedated to a large extent the growth of the Reform Movement in the United States.
 In the early days, UH’s services were orthodox, and our transition to the Reform movement was slow and cautious.
 We joined the Union of American Hebrew Congregations in 1878, withdrew in 1885 and rejoined in 1904.
 Kippot remained mandatory while reading from the Torah until 1913.
 With the adoption of the Union Prayer Book in that same year, the long process to the Reform movement was considered complete.

-In 1977, as the Jewish community continued its westward migration into St. Louis County, United Hebrew built the Gudder Educational Center on land purchased near Conway and Woods Mill Roads to serve as a “west campus” for Religious School and Hebrew education.
-A “nursery school” was opened in 1979 to serve the young families of the congregation, later becoming the “United Hebrew Preschool.”
-In 1990, the preschool was officially renamed the “Saul Spielberg Early Childhood Center.”
+In 1977, as the Jewish community continued its westward migration into St. Louis County, United Hebrew built the Gudder Educational Center on land purchased near Conway and Woods Mill Roads to serve as a west campus for Religious School and Hebrew education.
+A nursery school was opened in 1979 to serve the young families of the congregation, later becoming the United Hebrew Preschool.
+In 1990, the preschool was officially renamed the Saul Spielberg Early Childhood Center.
 In the late 1980s United Hebrew began building a sanctuary on the property.
 The new structure with the Millstone Sanctuary and the Spielberg Chapel was dedicated in 1989 in the City of Chesterfield.

 The early members of United Hebrew did not have a rabbi to lead them and did not think they needed one.
 As Isidor Bush said, “Each considered himself rabbi.”
 They took turns at conducting the services and the secretary, Nathan Abeles, acted as “shochet” without pay.

 In 1854, the congregation elected the first rabbi ever to serve in St. Louis.
 He was the Rev. Dr. Bernard Illowy, one of the foremost Orthodox rabbis in the country.
 Over the next twenty-four years various rabbis and individuals led the congregation until 1878 when United Hebrew appointed its first official senior rabbi.
 At this time in our history, the rabbi began to be spoken of as the spiritual leader of the congregation rather than only as a “chazzan,” lecturer, preacher, or teacher.

 While maintaining its traditions, our congregation has never stopped growing.
 Many years ago we became St. Louis’ first Reform congregation with its own Cantor.
-Since the late 1990’s, we have been the home of nationally renowned Artist-in-Residence, Rick Recht, who conducts family services on the High Holidays and Shabbat Alive! services throughout the year.
-And, in true 21st Century fashion, our services are live-streamed to allow people from around the world to join us in prayer.
+Since the late 1990s, we have been the home of nationally renowned Artist-in-Residence, Rick Recht, who conducts family services on the High Holidays and Shabbat Alive! services throughout the year.
+And, in true 21st century fashion, our services are live-streamed to allow people from around the world to join us in prayer.

 Today we read from the world’s first Torah scroll written by a woman scribe.
 In 2007, we commissioned a new Sefer Torah.
-During that year an entire slate of educational programming relating to the Torah was offered to our members and nearly one-third of our congregation participated by writing their own letter in our new Torah which will serve future generations for many years to come.
-In commemoration of the new Torah, we donated one of our existing scrolls to a Jewish seminary, the Abraham Geiger College, in Potsdam Germany to assist in the regrowth of Judaism in a country whose leaders once endeavored to destroy all Torahs.
+During that year an entire slate of educational programming relating to the Torah was offered to our members and nearly one-third of our congregation participated by writing their own letter in our new Torah, which will serve future generations for many years to come.
+In commemoration of the new Torah, we donated one of our existing scrolls to a Jewish seminary, the Abraham Geiger College, in Potsdam (Germany) to assist in the regrowth of Judaism in a country whose leaders once endeavored to destroy all Torahs.

-Throughout the generations, the members of United Hebrew have worked together to build and maintain a strong kehillah, community.
+Throughout the generations, the members of United Hebrew have worked together to build and maintain a strong kehillah, or community.
 The congregation was created out of the desire to maintain Judaism and one’s Jewish identity in America.
-Today United Hebrew Congregation continues to thrive as one of the largest Jewish congregations in the area, providing innovative opportunities to participate in Jewish life through worship, music, education, social events, community service and youth programs.
+Today United Hebrew Congregation continues to thrive as one of the largest Jewish congregations in the area, providing innovative opportunities to participate in Jewish life through worship, music, education, social events, community service, and youth programs.